+Table 2 gives the list of available XML API, which we introduce with the WS-Context Service.
 The Publish XML API is used to publish metadata instances belonging to different entities of the WS-Context Schema.
-It extends the WS-Context Specification Publication XML API set, and consists of the following functions: save session: Used to add/update one or more session entities into the hybrid service.
-Each session may contain one-to-many context entities, have a lifetime (lease), and be associated with service entries. save context: Used to add/update one or more context (dynamic metadata) entities into the service. save sessionService: Used to add/update one or more session service entities into the hybrid service.
-Each session service may contain one-to-many context entities and have a lifetime (lease). delete session: Used to delete one or more sessionEntity structures. delete context: Used to delete one or more contextEntity structures. delete sessionService: Used to delete one or more session service structures.
-The Inquiry XML API is used to pose inquiries and to retrieve metadata from the service.
+It extends the WS-Context Specification Publication XML API set.
+It consists of the following functions: save session: Used to add/update one or more session entities into the hybrid service.
+Each session may contain one-to-many context entity, have a lifetime (lease), and be associated with service entries. save context: Used to add/update one or more context (dynamic metadata) entities into the service. save sessionService: Used to add/update one or more session service entities into the hybrid service.
+Each session service may contain one-to-many context entity and have a lifetime (lease). delete session: Used to delete one or more sessionEntity structures. delete context: Used to delete one or more contextEntity structures. delete sessionService: Used to delete one or more session service structures.
+The Inquiry XML API is used to pose inquiries and to retrieve metadata from service.
 It extends the existing WS-Context XML API.
 The extensions to the WS-Context Inquiry API set are outlined as follows: find session: Used to find sessionEntity elements.
 The find session API call returns a session list matching the conditions specified in the arguments. find context: Used to find contextEntity elements.
 The find context API call returns a context list matching the criteria specified in the arguments. find sessionService: Used to find session service entity elements.
-The find sessionService API call returns a service list matching the criteria specified in the arguments. get sessionDetail: Used to retrieve sessionEntity data structure corresponding to each of the session key values specified in the arguments. get contextDetail: Used to retrieve the context structure corresponding to the context key values specified. get sessionServiceDetail: Used to retrieve sessionService entity data structure corresponding to each of the sessionService key values specified in the arguments.
+The find sessionService API call returns a service list matching the criteria specified in the arguments. get sessionDetail: Used to retrieve sessionEntity data structure corresponding to each of the session key values specified in the arguments. get contextDetail: Used to retrieve the context structure corresponding to the context key values specified, get sessionServiceDetail: Used to retrieve sessionService entity data structure corresponding to each of the sessionService key values specified in the arguments.
 The Proprietary XML API is implemented to provide find/add/modify/delete operations on the publisher list, i.e., authorized users of the system.
 We adapt semantics for the proprietary XML API from existing UDDI Specifications.
-This XML API is as follows: find publisher: Used to find publishers registered with the system that match the conditions specified in the arguments. get publisherDetail: Used to retrieve detailed information regarding one or more publishers with given publisherID(s). save publisher: Used to add or update information about a publisher. delete publisher: Used to delete information about a publisher with a given publisherID from the metadata service.
+This XML API is as in the following: find publisher: Used to find publisher registered with the system matching the conditions specified in the arguments. get publisherDetail: Used to retrieve detailed information regarding one or more publishers with given publisherID(s). save publisher: Used to add or update information about a publisher. delete_publisher: Used to delete information about a publisher with a given publisherID from the metadata service.
 The Security XML API is used to enable authenticated access to the service.
 We adopt the semantics from existing UDDI Specifications.
-The Security API includes the following function calls, get authToken: Used to request an authentication token as an 'authInfo' (authentication information) element from the service.
+The Security API includes the following function calls. get_authToken: Used to request an authentication token as an 'authInfo' (authentication information) element from the service.
 The authInfo element allows the system implement access control.
-To this end, both the publication and inquiry API set include authentication information in their input arguments. discard authToken: Used to inform the hybrid service that an authentication token is no longer required and should be considered invalid.
+To this end, both the publication and inquiry API set include authentication information in their input arguments. discard_authToken: Used to inform the hybrid service that an authentication token is no longer required and should be considered invalid.